 You can build a very nice bookshelf with very little effort into your existing wall framing to liven up a bare wall in your home.
-This little addition can bring life to any room and even increase your homes value by adding a unique touch.
-This is a very simple project, and can be done in just several hours of work.
+This little addition can bring life to any room and even increase the value of your home by adding a unique touch.
+This is a very simple project and can be done in just several hours of work.

 The structural integrity of your wall framing is not compromised by doing this, as you are building the bookshelf in between the two wall support studs. this will allow you to use the space more efficiently, adding a unique touch to any room.

 Use your stud sensor and locate the studs on either side of the area you want to convert.
-Once you have located the studs in the wall framing you will want to measure out the space for the cuts from one stud to the other, and then also calculate height into the layout as well.
-Use your carpenters pencil to chart out the area you are going to work on, mark where the studs are and use that as your foundation to the cutting.
+Once you have located the studs in the wall framing you will want to measure out space for the cuts from one stud to the other, and then also calculate height into the layout as well.
+Use your carpenter's pencil to chart out the area you are going to work on, mark where the studs are, and use that as your foundation for the cutting.

 Once you have drawn out your cuts onto the wall area you are working on, go ahead and start cutting away the sheetrock to reveal your inner wall framing with your saws-all.
 Try and keep the cuts even with the wall studs and as straight as possible across the top and the bottom of what will be your bookshelf, these cuts will be covered by trim later.

 Inside, you will see the studs of your wall framing, these will be used to mount your shelves on either side of the opening in the wall.
 Use the joists to mount the shelves as you go, be sure to use the level to ensure that your shelves are even and flat from one side to the other.
 The bubble in the level should be in between the two center lines when checked on the left, right, and middle of each shelf you install.

 Mounting the Trim